 Keisha N. Blain

 Dr. Keisha N. Blain is an award-winning historian of the 20th century United States with broad interests and specializations in African American History, the modern African Diaspora, and Women’s and Gender Studies.
 She is an Associate Professor of History at the University of Pittsburgh and the president of the African American Intellectual History Society.
-She is currently a 2020-2021 fellow at the Carr Center for Human Rights Policy at Harvard University.
-She also serves as an editor for the Washington Post’s ‘Made by History’ section.
+She is currently a fellow at the Carr Center for Human Rights Policy at Harvard University.
+She is also a columnist for MSNBC, covering race, gender, and politics in historical and contemporary perspectives.

 Blain has published extensively on race, gender, and politics in both national and global perspectives.
 She is the author of the multi-prize-winning book Set the World on Fire: Black Nationalist Women and the Global Struggle for Freedom (2018) and co-editor of three books: To Turn the Whole World Over: Black Women and Internationalism (University of Illinois Press, 2019); New Perspectives on the Black Intellectual Tradition (Northwestern University Press, 2018); and Charleston Syllabus: Readings on Race, Racism, and Racial Violence (University of Georgia Press, 2016).

 Her latest books are Four Hundred Souls: A Community History of African America, 1619-2019, edited with Ibram X. Kendi (Penguin Random House/One World, February 2, 2021); and Until I Am Free: Fannie Lou Hamer's Enduring Message to America (Beacon Press, October 5, 2021).
 Follow her on Twitter @KeishaBlain and on Instagram @KeishaNBlain.